Deepakkumar7774/Deepakkumar7774/README.md

 ## 🌟 About Me

-I am a results-driven Analyst with a B.Sc. in Computer Science and a Diploma in CSE.
-My expertise lies in bridging the gap between raw data and executive strategy.
-From optimizing industrial workflows at NTPC Rihand to delivering global insights for PwC and Amazon Prime, I build scalable data systems that drive decision-making.
+I am a results-driven analyst specializing in bridging the gap between raw data and executive strategy through scalable data systems and automated reporting.
+My experience includes optimizing industrial workflows at NTPC Rihand by replacing manual logs with high-integrity SAP and Excel automation, alongside delivering global KPI insights for PwC Switzerland and Tata.
+By leveraging Python, SQL, and Power BI, I transform complex datasets—from e-commerce trends to healthcare logistics—into actionable growth recommendations and streamlined organizational processes.

 ## **💼 Professional Experience**